-CASAA investigators, affiliated with the Departments of Psychology, Sociology, Communication and Journalism, and Economics, are leaders nationally in 12-step research; research on Motivational Interviewing and the Community Reinforcement Approach; family-involved treatment models; training and dissemination research; development of instruments; studies of mechanisms of change; clinical research in special populations, particularly adolescents, women, Hispanics, American Indians, and criminal justice populations; research on fetal alcohol spectrum disorders; and research on methods to reduce harm from risky drinking.
+CASAA investigators, affiliated with the Departments of Psychology, Sociology, Communication and Journalism, Economics, and Health, Exercise, and Sport Sciences are leaders nationally in 12-step research; research on Motivational Interviewing and the Community Reinforcement Approach; family-involved treatment models; training and dissemination research; development of instruments; studies of mechanisms of change; clinical research in special populations, particularly adolescents, women, Hispanics, American Indians, and criminal justice populations; research on fetal alcohol spectrum disorders; and research on methods to reduce harm from risky drinking.

 CASAA is the home for the UNM Campus Office of Substance Abuse Prevention (COSAP).
 CASAA has long-standing relationships with a number of community-based treatment programs that are available as sites for clinical trials.
 The relationships between CASAA and these treatment facilities are on-going and reciprocal, and CASAA is widely regarded as a key resource for the development and testing of empirically supported treatments for alcohol and other substance use disorders.
 In addition, CASAA has uniquely strong relationship with several pueblos.